Lie coalgebras and rational homotopy theory II: Hopf invariants: Hopf invariants from the Lie coalgebra model of a space, and their completeness

 Write a generic long graph $\gamma \in \E^{m+1}\Lambda V$ of total word length $n$ as

-Define $h(\gamma)$ to be zero if the total word length of $\gamma$ is equal to $m + 1$ (in which case $\gamma = v_{1} | \cdots | v_{m}$).
-For $\gamma$ with at least one word of length two decorating some vertex, the expression $h(\gamma)$ is a sum over the letters in such words of new graphs obtained by removing each letter in turn and using it to decorate a new vertex attached to the vertex containing the previous word while fixing the rest of the graph.
+Define $h(\gamma)$ to be zero if the total word length of $\gamma$ is equal to $m + 1$ (in which case $\gamma = v_{1} | \cdots | v_{m+1}$).
+Otherwise $\gamma$ has at least one word of length two decorating some vertex.
+In this case $h(\gamma)$ is a sum, over the letters in such words, of the graphs obtained by removing each letter in turn and using it to decorate a new vertex attached to the old vertex while fixing the rest of the graph.
 Explicitly,

-where the $(-1)^{\kappa(p)}$ is the Koszul sign coming from moving a degree one operator to $v_p$'s vertex and moving $v_p$ to the front of its word and across an $s^\inv$.
+where the $(-1)^{\kappa(p)}$ is the Koszul sign coming from moving a degree one operator to $v_p$'s vertex and moving $v_p$ to the front of its word and across an $s^\inv$ and $n$ is the total word length.

 More generally if $\gamma$ is any decorated graph, we define $h$ as a sum over the letters in the words of length at least two decorating the vertices of $\gamma$, removing each letter in turn and using it to decorate a new vertex as above.
-The internal ordering of the vertices in the resultant graph is the same as for $\gamma$ with the split off vertex occuring immediately before the vertex it was taken from.
+The internal ordering of the vertices in the resultant graph is the same as for $\gamma$, with the new vertex occurring immediately before the vertex its letter was removed from.

 That $h$ is well defined follows easily from the local nature of the anti-symmetry and Arnold relations in the definition of $\E$.
 Away from $V_F$, $h$ decreases degree by one (due to the unwritten $s^\inv$ in front of $v_p$) and increases graph length by one.

 It is straightforward to check that $d_{\E} h + h d_{\E} = id + \text{(graphs of greater length)}$ outside of $V_F$.
+The Arnold and arrow reversing relations are required in order to establish equality for graphs with internal vertices decorated by singleton words.
+For example, using notation from \cite{SiWa06} and writing $(-1)^a$ instead of $(-1)^{|a|}$, we have

+The general proof proceeds by ``adding whiskers'' to the input vertices of these graphs, so that this calculation becomes a local part of a larger graph.
+The Arnold identity is used an additional time to move whiskers back to their correct vertex.

-Note that the Arnold and arrow reversing relations are required in order to get this equality for graphs with internal vertices decorated by singleton words.
-In particular on the basic case of graphs whose total word length is $m+1$, $h$ is a chain homotopy between the identity map and the projection onto $V_{F}$ . \end{proof}
+In the end, on the basic case of graphs whose total word length is $m+1$ $h$ is a chain homotopy between the identity map and the projection onto $V_{F}$ . \end{proof}

-\begin{remark} It is not clear how to define $h$ on the bar complex presentation of the Harrison complex, and it seems that doing so would be difficult because the shuffle relations in the Harrison complex are not local.

-The proof presented above is cleaner than the standard proof of the dual result in Proposition 22.8 of \cite{FHT01}, which requires going through the universal enveloping algebra and then invoking Theorem 19.1 of \cite{FHT01}. \end{remark}